overthink/circlet/README.md

 # Circlet

 Circlet is a Scala web application library heavily inspired by Clojure's [Ring](https://github.com/ring-clojure/ring).
-If we're truthful, it's a port of Ring.
+If we're truthful, it's basically a port of Ring.
-Its main feature is that it allows (forces) you to write your application as a function of type `Request => Response`.
+Its main feature is that it allows (forces) you to write your application as a simple function from `Request` to `Response`.
 It also hides the details of the underlying web server (which is always Jetty at the moment).

-As with Ring, middleware (functions of type `(Request => Response) => (Request => Response)`) is used for adding reusable bits of functionality to applications.
-Circlet includes a bunch of useful middleware like parameter parsing, file upload handling, cookies, sessions, and serving static resources.
+As with Ring, middleware functions are used for adding reusable bits of functionality to applications.
+Circlet includes some useful middleware like parameter parsing, and file upload handling.

 Circlet is named after Ring in a very clever and original way.